Updated for 2025

 Top New Quilting Exhibitor Prize: $10 Entry tag must be clearly marked New Exhibitor in the portion of the tag that is closed. | |

-Most Points earned by one exhibitor in Sections 1-20 Prize: $10 | |
+Most points earned by one exhibitor in Class 43 Prize: $25 | |

 Best overall hand-quilted Quilt at Kinmount Fair Prize: $25 Winner to advance to District 4 Fall Meeting.
 OAAS Quilting Competition | |